stevejay/dynamodb-doc-client-wrapper/README.md

 $ npm install --save dynamodb-doc-client-wrapper
 ```

-You also need to have the `aws-sdk` package available.
-When running
-AWS Lambda functions on AWS, that package is already installed; you
-can install it as a dev dependency so it is available locally when
+You also need to have the `aws-sdk` package available as a peer dependency.
+When running AWS Lambda functions on AWS, that package is already installed; you can install it as a dev dependency so it is available locally when testing.
-testing.

 ## Usage